How Teen Bullying Shapes and Affects the Entire School

 Kids who have been bullied have a higher chance of depression, anxiety, self-esteem issues, and much more.
 While it shows many of these symptoms lessen with time, some can persist for years.
 Prevention and early intervention are essential.

-If you believe your son or daughter is struggling with a mental health issue, it’s critical to reach out to a professional for further guidance.
+If you believe your teen is struggling with a mental health issue, it’s critical to reach out to a professional for further guidance.
 Whether your child is the bully or the victim, they need the proper help to work through it.

 Elevations is here for your family